rcos/CSCI-4470-OpenSource/Modules/10.Databases/Lab-Databases.md

 [https://docs.couchdb.org/en/stable/install/index.html](https://docs.couchdb.org/en/stable/install/index.html)

-I have personally installed it in my WSL Ubuntu using the Linux instructions in Section 1.1.1 and using the instructions for Docker.
+I have personally installed it in my WSL2 Ubuntu using the Linux instructions in Section 1.1.1 and using the instructions for Docker.
 I have not tried the rest.
 Going by what I found, I expect that the install instructions will *almost* work.
 You may need to play a little.

 In particular,
 for **WSL Ubuntu**, the installation assumes that it is installed in the directory ```/home/couchdb/bin/couchdb``` when it actually installs it in